Spanish language in the United States: Demographics

-The language is most often spoken by Americans with a Hispanic or Latino background: according to 2017 ACS data, 94 percent of Spanish-speakers are Hispanic.
-An additional 2.6 million Spanish-speakers do not belong to or identify as Hispanic ethnically.
+The language is most often spoken by Americans with family origins from Spanish-speaking countries: 94 percent of Spanish-speakers, according to 2017 ACS data.
+An additional 2.6 million Spanish-speakers do not identify as Hispanic or Latino ethnically.
 Of the latter, approximately 59% of Hispanophones trace their ancestry to non-Spanish European countries while approximately 12% are of African-American descent.
 26% of non-Hispanic Spanish speakers reside in a household where at least one other member is Hispanic.

 The native Spanish-speaking population greatly differ between the states and is most prominent in Southwestern United States and Florida.
 According to Census Bureau statistics from 2019, Texas (29.2% speaking Spanish at home), California (28.8%) and New Mexico (26.5%) had the largest proportions of Spanish-speakers of the fifty states.
 In urban metropolitan areas, the largest Hispanophone communities are 4.4 million in Los Angeles metro (36% of its population), 3.6 million in New York metro (20.2%), 2.4 million in Miami metro (42.8%) 1.9 million in Houston metro (30.3%), 1.6 million in Dallas metro (23.1%), and 1.5 million each in Chicago metro (17.4%) and Inland Empire (35.1%).

 Federal agencies such as the US Postal Service translate information into Spanish.

 Spanish-language mass media (such as Univisión, Telemundo, and the former Azteca América) support the use of Spanish, although they increasingly serve bilingual audiences.
 In addition, the North American Free Trade Agreement (NAFTA) makes many American manufacturers use multilingual product labeling in English, French, and Spanish, three of the four official languages of the Organization of American States (OAS).
 Besides the specialized businesses that have long catered to Hispanophone immigrants, a small but increasing number of mainstream American retailers also now advertise bilingually in Spanish-speaking areas and offer bilingual customer services.
 One common indicator of such businesses is Se Habla Español, which means "Spanish Is Spoken".